Raising Consciousness Through Storytelling

 But I have some ideas.

 Change, in this sense EQUALS = awareness, growth and higher consciousness.
+Storytelling helps us see "higher" and "deeper."
+Like we're looking into a well.
+Awareness will render us new choices.
 What does that mean?
 It means that we can choose to make things better, by being aware and conscious.
 We can choose to awaken, just like our medieval ancestors did.

 Listen to stories.
 Listen to fairy tales and myths...
 Listen to what we are telling ourselves...our own story.
 Be inspired to THINK FOR YOURSELF IN THE NOW!